 After Poland regained its independence in 1918, Łódź grew to be one of the largest Polish cities.
 Also one of the most multicultural and industrial centers in Europe, with rapid development in education and healthcare.

-Now is the third largest urban centre in Poland with a population of around 750,000 inhabitants.
-During the 19th century, Lodz became the centre of cloth industry.
+Now is the third-largest urban center in Poland with a population of around 750,000 inhabitants.
+During the 19th century, Lodz became the center of the cloth industry.
 That was the time of the biggest development in the city.

 After the invasion of Poland in 1939, the German Army captured the city and renamed it Litzmannstadt.
 The city's large Jewish population was forced into a walled zone known as the Łódź Ghetto, from which they were often sent to concentration and extermination camps.

 Following the occupation of the city by the Soviet Army, Łódź, which sustained insignificant damage during the war, became part of the newly established Polish People's Republic.

-From a small town it was in the beginning of the 19th century, it quickly became the “promised land” giving dozens of thousands of families hope for a better tomorrow.
+From a small town it was at the beginning of the 19th century, it quickly became the “promised land” giving dozens of thousands of families hope for a better tomorrow.